 The many services that our delivery driver provides are key parts of what sets us our clinics apart!
 When we first expanded to include a van, the team initially shared the duties.
 It wasn’t long before we realized we needed a full-time delivery specialist.
-Over the last year, our dedicated delivery driver has perfected the role!
+Our dedicated delivery driver joined our team in early 2019 and has since perfected the role!

-He will be the friendly face to pick you and/or your furry family member up for an appointment (and will navigate London traffic so you don’t have to!)
-He can also ensure your products and prescriptions are delivered to your door for free, or can even set you up for our Product Subscription Service, where your preferred items are regularly ordered and delivered according to a chosen schedule.
+She will be the friendly face to pick you and/or your furry family member up for an appointment (and will navigate London traffic, so you don’t have to!)
+She can also ensure your products and prescriptions are delivered to your door for free or can even set you up for our Product Subscription Service, where your preferred items are regularly ordered and delivered according to a chosen schedule.

-Our delivery driver will also accompany and assist our veterinary technicians for at-home nail trims, anal gland expressions, and more.
-He truly is a jack of all trades and we are happy to have him as part of our team!
+When COVID-19 allows our at-home services to resume, our delivery driver will also accompany and assist our veterinary technicians for at-home nail trims, anal gland expressions, and more.
+She truly is a jack of all trades, and we are happy to have her as part of our team!